 Serve with melted butter.

-collection of herbs (traditionally fresh parsley, fresh/dried thyme and bay leaf) that are bundled together or placed in a cheesecloth bag.
+Notes: The bouguet garni is collection of herbs (traditionally fresh parsley, fresh/dried thyme and bay leaf) that are bundled together or placed in a cheesecloth bag.
 I usually cheat and use the Zatarain's Crab Boil.

 You can't make too many potatoes - they will be great for breakfast or lunch tomorrow.